MicrosoftDocs/learn/learn-pr/advocates/cv-classify-bird-species/includes/2-machine-learning-process.md

-We're going to use the Azure Cognitive Services Custom Vision service to create a machine learning model.
+We'll use the Azure Cognitive Services Custom Vision service to create a machine learning model.
 Let's learn more about how Custom Vision works.
 Then, you'll see the step-by-step process for building a model, from idea to fully functioning model!

 ## What is machine learning?